Medicaid

 Virtual Medicaid Office Hours

-Join Medicaid Task Force Chair, April Hartman, MD on the first Thursday of every month from 8:00 am – 9:00 am for a comprehensive discussion on all things Georgia Medicaid.
-Registration is required.
-Click here to register.
+First Thursday Medicaid Office Hours – Join Medicaid Task Force Chair, April Hartman, MD on the first Thursday of every month from 8:00 am – 9:00 am for a comprehensive discussion on all things Georgia Medicaid.
+Save this link in your calendar to join the event each month.

 Discussion will include information from GAMMIS to learning about any individual concerns facing your practice and everything in between.
 Please join us or consider having your practice administrator or billing staff participate in this event.